napalm-automation/napalm/docs/development/testing_framework.rst

 Target
 ^^^^^^

-By default, the tests are going to be run agains mocked data but you can change that behavior with the following enviromental variables:
+By default, the tests are going to be run against mocked data but you can change that behavior with the following environmental variables:

 * ``NAPALM_TEST_MOCK`` - 1 (default) for mocked data and 0 for connecting to a device.
 * ``NAPALM_HOSTNAME``